randolphcyg/gowireshark/README.md

 - [x] Optimize memory leakage and improve the performance of real-time packet capture and parsing interfaces[TODO]
 - [x] Supports packet capture for multiple devices and stops packet capture based on device name
 - [x] parser result support descriptive values
-- [x] Support setting rsa key to parse TLS protocol
+- [x] Support Set rsa keys to parse the TLS protocol, offline and real-time
 - [x] Support for optional parameters